fsevent/railway/README.md

 This program (version 2.0) is developed in a joint research project by AIST and JR East in 2015.
+(AIST program administration number: H28PRO-1978)

 This program (version 1.0) is developed in a joint research project by AIST, JR East and JR West in 2014.
+(AIST program administration number: H27PRO-1899)

 # License
 GPLv3 or later

-(AIST program administration number: H27PRO-1899)